wdporter/acim/workbook/introduction/index.md

 ---

-4.&emsp;The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
+4. The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
 ²The exercises are planned to help you generalise the lessons, so that you will understand that each of them is equally applicable to everyone and everything you see.

 ::: details Expanded